kriticodes2004/-Baseline-Spring-Boot-app-with-H2-JPA-REST-CRUD/README.md

- Continue from the existing codebase and implement the Initialize & Impute sheet incrementally without rewriting what is already generated.
+ Continue from the existing codebase and revert the Initialize & Impute stage away from Tachyon/DRL authoring.
+Do not rewrite unrelated completed stages.

-Implement this stage using the same authoring-to-execution pattern already used for Knockout and Error Scenarios:
-1. extract and parse the Initialize & Impute sheet into raw row models,
+Implement the Initialize & Impute sheet as a deterministic Java stage, not as a Tachyon generation pipeline.

-2. normalize rows into strict imputation / derived-attribute rule definitions,
-3. validate source and target paths using the shared field catalog,
-4. build a structured Tachyon request from normalized Initialize/Impute definitions,
-5. generate DRL for deterministic BTS / imputed attribute assignment behavior,
-6. validate and persist the generated DRL artifact and metadata,
-7. execute the persisted/generated DRL through Drools at runtime,
+Required changes:
+1. remove or stop using any Initialize & Impute Tachyon request builder / DRL generation / DRL persistence / Drools runtime pieces that were introduced for this stage,
+2. keep Knockout and Error Scenarios unchanged in their current authoring-to-execution pattern,
+3. re-implement Initialize & Impute as:
+   - sheet extraction/parsing,
+   - row normalization into strict Java models,
+   - deterministic Java evaluation/execution,
-8. write derived BTS / imputed attributes into a stable domain/context location for later stages to consume.
+   - writing BTS / imputed / derived attributes into a stable domain/context location,
+   - fixed-stage engine integration,
+   - focused unit tests.

-Important modeling rules:
+Modeling rules:
 - treat derived attribute names like BTS.all0000 as output targets
 - treat input parameters like all0000 as validated source field paths
-- treat formula/expression text as authoring syntax that must be normalized into explicit scope / filter / condition / transformation / action structures before Tachyon generates DRL
+- treat formula/expression text as authoring syntax that must be normalized into explicit Java-executable structures
-- do not execute raw sheet formula text directly at runtime
+- do not execute raw sheet formula text directly
+- do not use Tachyon for this stage
+- do not generate DRL for this stage
-- preserve traceability to sheet row / rule id
+- preserve traceability to row/rule id and raw formula text
-- use stable helper/action methods for assigning derived values rather than embedding too much Java logic directly in DRL

 Support repeated patterns seen in the sheet such as:
 - for each applicant where applicant[i].primaryInd = 1